-Al-Qaeda’s Somali-based branch, al-Shabab, seeks to establish a fundamentalist Islamic state.
+Al-Qaeda’s Somali-based branch, al-Shabaab, seeks to establish a fundamentalist Islamic state.
 The group has carried out a score of violent terror attacks, including the September 2013 Westgate Mall attacks in Nairobi, Kenya.

-ASL is a violent terrorist group that seeks to implement sharia in Libya.
+Ansar al-Sharia in Libya (ASL) was a violent Salafist group that was active in Libya from 2012 to 2017.
 In 2012, ASL’s predecessor groups attacked the U.S. consulate in Benghazi, killing four Americans, including U.S. Ambassador to Libya Christopher Stevens.

-AST is a violent jihadist group that seeks to implement sharia (Islamic law) in Tunisia.
+Ansar al-Sharia in Tunisia (AST) was a Salafist group that was prominent in Tunisia from 2011 to 2013.
 The group has initiated several violent protests, including the September 2012 attack on the U.S. embassy in Tunis.